sagemath/trac_to_gh/Issue 8651.md

 # Issue 8651: binomial(n,k) evaluates to zero when 0 is subsituted for k

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8651

 Original creator: rhinton